evintunador/templateGPT/README.md

 - flexible in that many large changes are tweakable from the config file rather than messing with the code
 - easy to read/edit the code since files are cleanly organized & well commented
 - well suited for training models in the 1-10m parameter range on a CPU or the 100m-1b parameter range on a GPU without editing any code, just the config file
-- easy to visualize/demonstrate what's happening in the progression of tensor shapes for learning & debugging purposes (thanks to our custom `LoggingModule.py` and `test_modules.ipynb`)
+- easy to visualize/demonstrate what's happening in the progression of tensor shapes for learning & debugging purposes (thanks to our custom `LoggingModule.py` and `view_modules.ipynb`)
 - almost as efficient as Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) despite everything we've added
 - up to date with the most recent SotA architecture, namely Llama 3.1 (Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT) is based on the very old GPT2 and his [nanoLlama31](https://github.com/karpathy/nano-llama31) library is built for fine-tuning the full 8b size rather than pre-training 1m-1b sized models)